-Customers who wish to rollover an existing fixed interest rate loan, please refer to the date specified in the maturity letter/email we sent to you.
+Customers who wish to rollover an existing fixed interest rate loan, please refer to the maturity letter/email we sent to you for your due date.

-Read the information below or download Additional Information about Fixed Interest Rate Loans (PDF 247KB)
+Read the information below or download Additional Information about Fixed Interest Rate Loans (PDF 118KB)

 It is a loan where the interest rate is fixed (stays the same) for an agreed period.